I began my career in community-based patient care

-I am an imaginative and experienced strategic thinker who works with senior non-profit leaders as a utility player and trusted partner.
+I am an imaginative and experienced strategic thinker and educator who works with senior non-profit leaders as a utility player and trusted partner.
 I develop programs and evaluations, grant proposals and stewardship plans, communications and stories that matter, budgets and financial projections, courses and cases, all in service of more equitable care.
 I teach the core components of program design and implementation for equity and mentor students who strive to improve the world.

 Roots in community health have informed every step of my professional journey.

 I began my career in direct care as a home health aide, then a case manager working with clients who faced poverty and isolation while navigating the often labyrinthine systems designed to support their needs.
 This work solidified my awareness of the complex realities in the lives of individuals, the strengths they bring to hardship, and the systems that can improve lives or complicate them, depending on design and implementation.

 I discovered a passion for developing programs, processes, analytics, and communications that make lives better on a large scale.

 My early work in patient care inspired me to pursue my Masters in Health Policy and Management at the Harvard TH Chan School of Public Health.
 From there I worked in academic medicine, leading clinical resource analysis at University of Chicago Hospitals, strategic financial planning at Brigham and Women's Hospital, and strategic initiatives in medical education at Mass General Brigham.
 I also developed financial models that guided a long-term vision for Harvard University's Faculty of Arts and Sciences as Assistant Dean for Finance and Strategy.